ethanabrooks/lab-notebook/README.rst

 Specifically, ``Lab Notebook`` provides the following functionality:

 * Maintain metadata about each run, including a description, a timestamp, and a git commit.
-* Automatically set up runs, building flags and directories with unique name corresponding to each run and launching runs in tmux.
+* Automatically set up runs, building args and directories with unique name corresponding to each run and launching runs in tmux.
 * Organize runs into hierarchical categories.
 * Synchronize runs with directories, so that directories are moved and deleted when runs are moved and deleted.